kvas7andy/kdd_project_2018/datasets/imagenet/README.md

 # ImageNet dataset

+*Notice:*

+1. 785 class: teddy bear.
+No available synset on imagenet web-site.
+Thus, I downloaded them with Google Search, see urls in './train/train_whole.txt'
+2. Code provided ("$PROJ_ROOT/downloadutils.py") can download any number of images per class using 'n_image_per_class' parameter

 Please provide code in '$../../src/imagenet.py', which automatically downloads
 $N_k \approx 10$ images for each of 1000 class in 'dataset/imagenet/images' folder.
 At the same time produce text file eval.txt with filenames, its locations